laurentj/slimerjs/docs/installation.rst

 Using flash plugin or other plugins
 ----------------------------------------

+The possibility to use Flash and other NPAPI plugins depends to the version of Firefox you are using.

-SlimerJS is able to load Flash content if the Flash plugin is installed, and is able to load any other plugins.
+Firefox 52+ is not be able any more to load NPAPI plugins.
+And future version may not be able to load Flash.

-In fact, every NPAPI plugins that work with any browser can be used by SlimerJS.
+So SlimerJS can load Flash content or other NPAPI plugins if Firefox can.
-Just install them as indicated by the vendor, and it will be theorically recognized by SlimerJS.
+In this case, just install them as indicated by the vendor, and it will be theorically recognized by SlimerJS.
 See `details on MDN <https://developer.mozilla.org/en-US/Add-ons/Plugins/Gecko_Plugin_API_Reference/Plug-in_Development_Overview#Installing_Plug-ins>`_ .

 For example, on linux, install the corresponding package.